lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The Context describes the header fields and its values with the following entries:

 * A Field ID (FID) is a unique value to define the header field.
-In the context the name of the header field is not used, each field is recognize with the FID identifier.

 * A Field Position (FP) indicating if several instances of the field exist in the headers which one is targeted.
 The default position is 1